Tour dates: 13-25 July 2024 (13-26 July 2024 including flying days)

-Accompanied by Oxford University ecologist Dr Herizo Andrianandrasana, discover the magical island of Madagascar, uninhabited by man until just 2000 years ago.
+Discover the magical island of Madagascar, uninhabited by man until just 2000 years ago.
 Witness what happens when an isolated island is left to evolve without large predators for 165 million years.
 80% of Madagascar’s species are endemic and its protected reserves and rainforests contain amazingly diverse wildlife, from impish ring-tailed lemurs and dancing sifakas to brightly coloured chameleons, frogs and butterflies.
 There’s a superb array of birds, with the beautiful crested coua amongst the six endemic families and more than seventy species of singing birds and parrots.
+Learning how scientists and activists are working to protect this unique habitat from being lost.

-- Group size limited to just 15, with expert naturalist guiding as well as lectures and insights from accompanying trip lecturer Dr Andrianandrasana
+- Small group size, with expert naturalist guiding as well as lectures and insights from the accompanying trip lecturer

 - Delight in finding a diverse range of the island’s 33 species of lemurs, a primate found nowhere else on earth